MichaelCoffey7/A/README.md

 Version: 1.0

-Description: A program to simulate the motion of particles in a 3D space
+Description: A program to simulate the motion of particles in a 3D space.

 Technical Specifications: